hawkwood-corporation/citadel/README.md

 Copyright (C) 2025 Jake Arthur / Wilderness Interactive

-Built with Rust for perfect SEO and limitless control without frameworks.
+Built with Rust for limitless control and zero framework dependencies to achieve perfect SEO.

 This program is free software: you can redistribute it and/or modify it under the terms of the The Citadel License.
 See the [license] for details.